Coping with toddler tantrums

 Do go out in public

-A trip to the shops, the park or a restaurant with your toddler doesn’t have turn into a drama.
+A trip to the shops or the park with your toddler doesn’t have turn into a drama.

 Stay relaxed and your child will feel the same.